Dalesman: History

 Initially called The Yorkshire Dalesman, the magazine was founded in 1939 by former Leeds journalist Harry J. Scott, with the first edition published in April of that year.
 He ran the magazine from the front room of his home in the small Dales village of Clapham, North Yorkshire.

 Writing in the first issue, Scott remarked: "Although it may require a word of explanation, the appearance of the first number of a magazine devoted to the Yorkshire Dales needs no apology.
 The surprising thing is that Dales lovers should have lacked a magazine for so long."
 He continued: "It is to serve the interests of this great community that "The Yorkshire Dalesman" has been founded, ending: "On this programme, I offer this first number of 'The Yorkshire Dalesman' for your consideration, pleading only for its many shortcomings that no magazine reaches maturity in its first number."

 Also writing in that first edition was J. B. Priestley: "I am glad to learn that our beloved Dales are to have their own magazine and I wish the venture the success it deserves".
 He described his love of Yorkshire's "high hills and grey-green valleys and lovely peace", adding: "So please see that your new magazine fights to keep them all unspoilt."

-After eight years of publication, Scott bowed to public pressure and expanded the coverage of the magazine.
+After eight years of publication, Scott bowed to public pressure and expanded the coverage of the magazine to the entirety of Yorkshire.
 In March 1947, the editor wrote: "We have decided that from our next number The Yorkshire Dalesman, while giving no less space each month than in the past to the western dales, shall be enlarged to include all the Yorkshire countryside, the moors and dales of north-east Yorkshire, the hills of Cleveland, the cloughs and valleys of the Yorkshire-Lancashire border, the Plain of York and the high moorlands of Teesdale, no less than the rolling lands of Bowland and the fells and dales of the western Pennines."